Chess, Olympiad 2024: 88 games, 50 wins, 6 gold medals – India usher in golden era in Budapest

 “I remember Magnus [Carlsen] said the India B is stronger than the India A team before the Olympiad,” Thipsay recalled.
 “The B team ended up winning bronze in the open event, while the stronger A team finished fourth then.”

-The Indian B team in the open event, which won the bronze medal in 2022, included the likes of Erigaisi, Gukesh, and Nihal Sarin.
+The Indian B team in the open event, which won the bronze medal in 2022, included the likes of Praggnanandhaa, Gukesh, and Nihal Sarin.
 Gukesh even went on to win an individual gold ahead of Magnus Carlsen then.

 “The fact that Gukesh could win gold ahead of Carlsen brought a change in mindset,” asserted Thipsay, who holds the distinction of being only the third Indian Grandmaster.
 “Arjun, Divya and others also started believing they can also dominate,” he added.